epic123123/dll-injector/README.md

 # Basic Info
-This is a simple command-line dll injector, programmed in C++.
+This is a simple command-line dll injector, written in C++.
 It utilizes the basic WINAPI functions that every dll injector uses, such as OpenProcess, VirtualAllocEx, WriteProcessMemory, and CreateRemoteThread.

 # How It Works